TUM Innovation Networks

 - Director of the International Graduate School of Science and Engineering (IGSSE)

-- Along with up to six ad hoc members who have the requisite scientific expertise to evaluate the project snapshots
+- Along with further mentors who have the requisite scientific expertise to evaluate the project snapshots

-The TUM Innovation Network Board sends the President a short list of topics suitable for further development in TUM Exploratory Workshops.
-Once the President has made a decision, the teams who submitted the most promising project proposals are invited to participate in a dedicated, project-specific TUM Exploratory Workshop at TUM-IAS.
+The TUM Innovation Network Board sends the TUM Board of Management a short list of topics suitable for further development in Exploratory Workshops.
+Once the TUM Board of Management has made a decision, the teams who submitted the most promising project proposals are invited to participate in a dedicated, project-specific Exploratory Workshop at the TUM-IAS.
 During the two-day workshop, the project concept is developed further and finalized.
 Where necessary, further principal investigators can be included in the initial project team.

-The TUM Innovation Network Board evaluates the final concept papers and draws up a written opinion with rankings for the President, recommending which funding applications should be accepted and which should be rejected.
+The TUM Innovation Network Board evaluates the final concept papers and draws up a written opinion with rankings for the TUM Board of Management, recommending which funding applications should be accepted and which should be rejected.
 The board may also suggest alternative funding formats (e.g. concrete preparation for a Collaborative Research Center initiative).
-The President makes the final decision on the award of funding for up to two TUM Innovation Networks per year.
+The TUM Board of Management makes the final decision on the award of funding for up to two TUM Innovation Networks per year.

 All PhD candidates in a TUM Innovation Network are members of the International Graduate School of Science and Engineering (IGSSE).
 They complete the IGSSE’s coordinated qualification program and are supervised by two principal investigators (tandem supervision).